County of Santa Barbara

 provide staff with further direction as appropriate; and

-direct or indirect changes to the environment and therefore are not a “project” as defined for the
+result in direct or indirect changes to the environment and therefore are not a “project” as

-purposes of the California Environmental Quality Act (CEQA) under State CEQA Guidelines
+defined for the purposes of the California Environmental Quality Act (CEQA) under State

 COUNTY EXECUTIVE OFFICER’S RECOMMENDATION: POLICY